Ijwu/Archipelago.RiskOfRain2/README.md

 ## Known Issues

+* REMOVE DEBUG CODE BEFORE RELEASE
 * If you start a new run but join an existing AP session, you will get spammed with notifications for all your pickups.

-* Reconnect breaks location check UI
+* Reconnect breaks location check UI - needs testing esp. for client
-* Reconnect with command seems to break all item grants from AP
+* location bar doubles for client after game re-make

+* numerical location bar display?

 ## To-do/Ideas